posted April 9, 2014- written by Laura Anzalone

 According to Lynn Fusco, superintendent of the Niagara Wheatfield Central School District, the field of education is constantly and profoundly changing.
 She believes that new and emerging educators need to be aware of, and flexible to, current and future trends.

-When Lynn first entered the path of higher education she did so with the internal motivation of wanting to stay ahead, to remain on the “bleeding edge of service to children with disabilities.”
-As Lynn’s career progressed, so did her motivation.
+When Fusco first entered the path of higher education she did so with the internal motivation of wanting to stay ahead, to remain on the “bleeding edge of service to children with disabilities.”
+As Fusco’s career progressed, so did her motivation.
 Now she leans toward the challenge, legacy, permanence and sustainability of the impacts she makes on others’ lives.

-“A strong work ethic has always been my driving force,” says Lynn.
-Combined with an affordable and practical education, this work ethic helped mold Lynn into the independent and successful woman that she is today.
+“A strong work ethic has always been my driving force,” says Fusco.
+Combined with an affordable and practical education, this work ethic helped mold Fusco into the independent and successful woman that she is today.